 Paper submissions should be made in the form of extended abstracts (2-4 pages) providing a summary abstract (up to 300 words), introduction (including problem statement and research question), methodology, findings and conclusions, with references and 1-2 diagrams/figures if appropriate.
 A template is available for the submission of extended abstracts.
 Authors of accepted abstracts and workshops will be invited to submit full papers.
 Full papers of accepted abstracts will be due by 3 September 2018.
 Abstracts should be submitted via Easy Chair.

 CALL FOR WORKSHOP PROPOSALSWorkshop proposals are invited for the afternoon session.
 Proposals should outline activities or topics for discussion that will contribute to shaping the open data research agenda or share tools or processes relevant to the research community.
 Workshops held at ODRS16 included “Getting to grips with the impact of open data”, “Research infrastructure for open data research”, and “A Common Open Data Assessment Framework”.
 There is no strict template for workshop proposals but they should include details of the organiser, the themes addressed by the workshop, the anticipated outcome, and the proposed format.

-ODRS18, with support from the State of Open Data project, will make available 4 travel grants to the value of USD 1,250 each to authors of accepted papers, provided that full versions of the accepted papers are submitted on or before 3 September 2018.
+ODRS18, with support from OD4D, will make available 3 travel grants to the value of USD 1,500 each to the presenting author of accepted papers, provided that full versions of the accepted papers are submitted on or before 3 September 2018.

 - Stefaan Verhulst The GovLab, NYU Tandon School of Engineering